svivaramneni/notes/REST/README.md

 * Cloud native applications

 ### What is REST?
-It is a architectural style.
+It is a architectural style based on HTTP.
 Not a protocol or a design pattern.
 ### Statelessness
 * Each request must contain all of the inforation necessary for the server to understand the request.
 * It should not rely on any stored context on the server.